simply-logical/simply-logical.github.io/getinvolved/projects.md

 {: .box-warning}
 It is recommended to read the *Project 1* description beforehand to better understand the context of this project.

 Since there are no issues associated with this project, instead of submitting a PR you are free to discover AI puzzles and propose their Prolog solutions that can be implemented as a teaching aid.
 We would like these exercises to run directly in the web browser, if possible, using the technologies mentioned above; for example [SWISH](https://swish.swi-prolog.org/) extensions: [rendering data](https://swish.swi-prolog.org/example/rendering.swinb), embedding [Graphviz graphs](https://swish.swi-prolog.org/example/render_graphviz.swinb), [plots](https://swish.swi-prolog.org/example/render_c3.swinb), [sudoku](https://swish.swi-prolog.org/example/clpfd_sudoku.pl), [chess](https://swish.swi-prolog.org/example/clpfd_queens.pl), among others.
-However, if you are aware of software platforms that are better suited for the task, feel free to discuss them with us before you start writing your proposal.
+However, if you are aware of software platforms that are better suited for the task, feel free to discuss them with us before you start the work.

 Over the years we have accumulated a wealth of teaching material, which includes: web-based reasoning i.e. logical inference about knowledge obtained from online sources including [Wikipedia](https://github.com/COMS30106/assignment/wiki/Assignment-2#part-2-identity-crisis) and [Google Scholar](https://github.com/COMS30106/prolog_intro/tree/scholar/scholar), an online multiplayer [grid world](https://github.com/COMS30106/assignment/wiki/Assignment-2#part-4-optional) to experiment with search strategies, and a [testing and grading environment](https://github.com/COMS30106/assignment/tree/dev/ailp/library) for Prolog-based assignments, among others.
 Most of these are not entirely finished projects that need finishing touches.
 These are all experimental projects that we want to incorporate into Simply Logical educational resources once they mature.